 The Castillo de Soutomaior is without doubt the best of the many castles we have visited in Galicia and scores top points on every level.
 There is a charge for entry of 1.46 Euros (back in 2006) for which you get a fold-up color leaflet (in Spanish) of A4 size and unlimited time to wonder around.

 The car parking and payment kiosk are below the castle and you climb a steep but brief slope to reach a level plateau where both the castle and its superbly manicured gardens reside.

 To say the castle is imposing is an understatement.
 All the walls, plus the central tower are in a perfect state of restoration and the grounds, including trees and flower beds are on a par with the best of those found in Britain.
 You enter the castle over a drawbridge (which actually works) and pass beneath an arch equipped with portcullis before passing into the main courtyard.
-One of the ground floor rooms is dedicated to a visual and verbal history the castle whilst ascending the stairs takes you onto the battlements which you can walk around freely.
+One of the ground floor rooms is dedicated to a visual and verbal history of the castle, whilst ascending the stairs takes you onto the battlements which you can walk around freely - if you dare.

 The castle is at it most impressive when viewed from beyond its walls and its location, at the top of a steep slope, must have made its invasion a daunting prospect for any would be attackers.
 Views from both the battlements atop the walls and also some balcony areas in the main building are spectacular.
 From these points can be seen some of the surrounding villages as well as a mirador (viewing platform) on one of the adjacent mountain tops.

 To sum up, if there is one castle you choose to visit whilst in Galicia, Castillo de Soutomaior should be it.
 You can even take a picnic or dine in the hotel that sits no more than 50 metres from the castle itself and the gardens are pleasant to walk around and contain a number of unusual horticultural species.